Project Shadowchaser

 Project Shadowchaser, also known as Shadowchaser and Project: Shadowchaser, is a 1992 science fiction film by director John Eyres.
 It is the first installment in the direct-to-video film series Project Shadowchaser.

 Synopsis

 Armed terrorists, led by a super android named Romulus (Frank Zagarino), take over a high rise hospital with the president's daughter Sarah (Meg Foster) as hostage.
 The android has been corrupted by its government creator Kinderman (Joss Ackland).

-The FBI, led by Trevanian (Paul Koslo), gets the hospital architect, Desliva (Martin Kove), out of cryogenic prison and desperately asks for his help.
+The FBI, led by Trevanian (Paul Koslo), gets the hospital architect, Desilva (Martin Kove), out of cryogenic prison and desperately asks for his help.

 Desilva has a criminal past, but is thought the only person who can find a way to design a surprise raid.
 However, a mistake is made and, instead of the architect, an ex-pro football player, serving "cryo-time" for murder, is revived.
 The football player pretends to be Dixon (the architect) to stay out of prison; however, when the FBI's plan goes wrong, Desilva must face the android alone.